 Gift Wrapper

+We all know people who hate wrapping presents, and if you're good at it, you can put that skill to use.
 Wrapping Christmas gifts can be a good way to earn some extra money during winter vacation.
 Most of these jobs are at department stores or in mall kiosks.
 Start looking for opportunities early in the fall, as these seasonal jobs are often filled well in advance of the holiday season.

 Amusement Park Worker

+Love roller coasters?
 A fun summer job could be working at an amusement park like Six Flags or SeaWorld.
 You can work at the ticket booth, at a concession stand, or even as an entertainer at the park.

 Hotel Worker

-There are several positions that hotels may hire a 16-year-old for - especially during the busy season.
-In warm locations, the busy season may be summer but at ski resorts, this could be in winter.
-Bellboy or front desk worker are common positions that may be available in both areas.
+There are several positions that hotels may hire a 16-year-old for — especially during the busy season.
+Bellboy or front desk worker are common positions that may be available.
 The hotel restaurant or gift shop may also have several positions open.

 Lifeguard

 Do you know how to swim and rescue others?
 You may be able to put this to use to get certified as a lifeguard during the summer.
 You will have to deal with rambunctious kids and be able to assert your authority to maintain control of the situation at the pool.
-This is usually a seasonal job; however, if you find a job at an indoor pool or in a temperate climate, the job may be year round.
+This is usually a seasonal job; however, if you find a job at an indoor pool or in a temperate climate, the job may be year-round.

 Farm Work